0xProject/0x-protocol-specification/staking/staking-specification.md

 Below are the design objectives of stake management:

-1. Freshly minted stake is active.
+1. Depositing ZRX mints stake that is is undelegated by default.
+2. Withdrawing ZRX is done by unstaking; any undelegated stake can be unstaked.
 2. Delegating, un-delegating and re-delegating stake comes into effect next epoch.
 3. Users can freely adjust the distribution of their stake for the next epoch.
-4. Stake can be withdrawn after it is inactive for one full epoch.

-There are three statuses that stake can exist in: Active, Inactive or Delegated.
+There are two statuses that stake can exist in: Undelegated or Delegated.
 Each state has three fields:

 1. How much stake is currently in this state (`currentEpochBalance` in the code; `cur` in the diagram below)
 2. How much stake is in this state next epoch (`nextEpochBalance` in the code; `next` in the diagram below)
 3. The last time this state was stored (`currentEpoch` in the code)

 These fields combined allow us to compute the correct values at any given epoch without user intervention.
-Inactive stake includes a Withdrawable field (W) that reflects how much stake can be withdrawn at any given time.

 The figure below illustrates how these fields are updated to track a user's stake.